Seven glimpses of learning power that capture the essence of why, what and how

 Habits to make a start on

 The Supple Learning Mind framework was conceived and researched by Professor Guy Claxton.
 It captures the key psychological characteristics that are judged to be of the highest value in helping students to learn and thrive in a complex world.
-In making a start, experience in schools suggests that it’s best to select one key disposition from each domain of learning; Cognitive – Questioning, Social – Collaboration, Emotional – Perseverance and Strategic – Revising.
-The Foundational Four.
+In making a start, experience in schools has found it’s best to select one key learning behaviour from each aspect of learning; From Cognitive aspects – Questioning, From Social aspects – Collaboration, From Emotional aspects – Perseverance and from Strategic aspects – Revising.
+These are the Foundational Four.

 Why?
 Perseverance because teachers find that it’s the disposition to keep going, to remain engaged, to relish challenge that’s most lacking in many students.
 Questioning because this is the driver of learning; wanting to know why, how, if, when and so forth connects us with learning.
 Collaboration because ‘working together’ is a familiar classroom activity but few students know how best to learn profitably together.
 Revising ( the heart of meta-cognition) because learning is a process and like any process it needs managing and adapting to work really well.
 This foundational set of four offer the soil in which other dispositions can take root more easily.